 - Overseeing the Quality Improvement (QI) Program and performance improvement activities

 - Assuring accreditation readiness is maintained at all times

 The clinical staff of the University Health Service includes physicians, nurse practitioners, and registered nurses.
-UHS physicians are board certified and have faculty appointments in the School of Medicine and Dentistry.
-See UHS Providers for information about UHS clinical staff members.
+Physicians are board-certified and have faculty appointments in the School of Medicine and Dentistry.
+See Providers for information about clinical staff members.

 Locations and Hours

-The University Health Service (UHS) has offices on the River Campus, in the Medical Center, and at the Eastman School of Music.
-Visits to UHS are by appointment.
-To schedule an appointment, call (585) 275-2662.
+The University Health Service has offices on the River Campus, in the Medical Center, and at the Eastman School of Music.
+Visits to University Health Service are by appointment.
+To schedule an appointment, please call (585) 275-2662.